vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 ### Performance of Ersatz validators
-Ersatz validators are required non-validator Vega node with all the related infrastructure (Ethereum forwarder, data node etc.) at all times, see [the section on performance for non-validator nodes in](./0064-VALP-validator_performance_based_rewards.md).
+Ersatz validators are required to run a non-validator Vega node with all the related infrastructure (Ethereum forwarder, data node etc.) at all times, see [the section on performance for non-validator nodes in 0064-VALP](./0064-VALP-validator_performance_based_rewards.md).

 ### Rewards for Ersatz validators
 In terms of rewards, Ersatz validators are treated in line with Tendermint validators, see details in [validator rewards spec](./0064-VALP-validator_performance_based_rewards.md) and [performance measurement](./0064-VALP-validator_performance_based_rewards.md).